byt3n33dl3/BloodHoundCE/README.md

 ## Importing sample data

-The BloodHound team has provided some sample data for testing BloodHoundCE without performing a SharpHound or AzureHound collection.
-That data may be found [here](https://github.com/pxcs/BloodHoundCE/wiki/Example-Data).
+The BloodHound team has provided some sample data for testing BloodHound without performing a SharpHound or AzureHound collection.
+That data may be found [here](https://github.com/byt3n33dl3/BloodHound/wiki/Example-Data).

 ## License from `@SpecterOps`